my1e2/C_Project_1/README.md

+How the program generally works:

 My program code allows two players to take turns cycling through the words/letters of a school supplies (hint for possible words) word bank.

 They get 3 wrong word guesses until they have to get it right or they lose the ability to guess the word for that turn.
 Then it becomes the next player's turn, and each player will continue to guess words until there are no more words left to guess.

-Each player has the option to guess what exact letters are in the word.
+Each player has the option to guess what exact letters are in the word at first.
 The program will also tell you the occurrences of the letter that is inside the word they are checking for.
 However, it will not expose the position of that letter in the word.
+It will prompt the user to guess a letter over and over again until they give one.

-Players also have the option of guessing the word whenever they want to after guessing a letter during their turn to go.
+Players will then have the option of guessing the word whenever they want to after guessing a letter during their turn to go.

 Displays final cumulative score after each player is done guessing the words (a lower score is better, which means the player took fewer letter guesses).

 The amount of letter guesses and word guesses is reset for the next player after the other player either guesses the word correctly, or guesses the word wrong 3 times.

+How to run the program (code):
+1. Begin executing the program and guess a letter after being told that it's "Player 1's turn", with the "theme as school supplies".
+2. Guess a possible letter within the randomly selected word from the school supplies word bank.
+3. The program will then tell you if the letter was found in the word from the school supplies word bank, and if it was found, it will tell you exactly how many times it was found.
+4. It will then ask if you want to guess the word now, and give you the option of saying 'yes' or 'no' (any answer other than yes will automatically default to no).
+5. If you guess incorrectly, the program will tell you "Wrong word guess", and ask you to guess a letter again.
+6. If you guess correctly, the program will tell you "Congratulations, Player 1/2 guessed the word" in however many "letter guesses" or "word guesses" it took for them to get it right.
+7. It will then give the player a final score that corresponds to the number of letter guesses it took before getting the word guess correct.
+8. Afterwards, it will move on to the next player's turn, and the process will start all over again from steps 1-2.
+9. In the case that the player guesses the wrong word 3 times in a row, the player will lose the opportunity to guess for that word further and it will be the next player's turn.
+10. If the player's both make it through all the words in the word bank, the program will quit and tell them that "There are no more words left to guess, game over!"